Invesco Global Emerging Markets Fund (UK)

 You can invest in emerging market stock markets by investing in actively managed mutual funds or exchange traded funds (ETFs).
 Invesco offers a broad range of actively managed funds and ETFs.

 • The value of investments and any income will fluctuate (this may partly be the result of exchange-rate fluctuations) and investors may not get back the full amount invested.
-The fund invests in emerging and developing markets, where there is potential for a decrease in market liquidity, which may mean that it is not easy to buy or sell securities.
+The Fund invests in emerging and developing markets, where there is potential for a decrease in market liquidity, which may mean that it is not easy to buy or sell securities.
 There may also be difficulties in dealing and settlement, and custody problems could arise.
 The Fund may use Stock Connect to access China A Shares traded in mainland China.
 This may result in additional liquidity risk and operational risks including settlement and default risks, regulatory risk and system failure risk.
-The fund may use derivatives (complex instruments) in an attempt to reduce the overall risk of its investments, reduce the costs of investing and/or generate additional capital or income, although this may not be achieved.
-The use of such complex instruments may result in greater fluctuations of the value of the fund.
-The Manager, however, will ensure that the use of derivatives within the fund does not materially alter the overall risk profile of the fund.
+The Fund may use derivatives (complex instruments) in an attempt to reduce the overall risk of its investments, reduce the costs of investing and/or generate additional capital or income, although this may not be achieved.
+The use of such complex instruments may result in greater fluctuations of the value of the Fund.
+The Manager, however, will ensure that the use of derivatives within the Fund does not materially alter the overall risk profile of the Fund.

-• Data is as at 30/04/2024 and sourced from Invesco unless otherwise stated.
+• Data is as at 30.06.2025 and sourced from Invesco unless otherwise stated.
 This is marketing material and not financial advice.
 It is not intended as a recommendation to buy or sell any particular asset class, security or strategy.
 Regulatory requirements that require impartiality of investment/investment strategy recommendations are therefore not applicable nor are any prohibitions to trade before publication.
 Views and opinions are based on current market conditions and are subject to change.
 For the most up to date information on our funds, please refer to the relevant fund and share class-specific Key Investor Information Documents, the Supplementary Information Document, the financial reports and the Prospectus, which are available using the contact details shown.

 success failure